 Citrus oils like lemon and orange should not be combined with each other since they have similar properties and will likely cause a reaction if combined.
 They also should not be combined with any other citrus oil due to the risk of phototoxicity when the skin is exposed to sunlight after applying an oil.

 These two essential oils have similar properties and should never be mixed together due to the risk of irritating skin and mucous membranes

-There are many other oils that should not be mixed liked Citronella, Clove Bud, Clove Leaf, Clove Stem, Eucalyptus (Gum and Leaf), Fennel (Bitter & Sweet), Ginger Root, Lemongrass, Mace (Bud & Leaf), Nutmeg (Bark & Kernel), Oregano (Leaf), Thyme (Leaf & Twig)
+There are many other oils that should not be mixed, like Citronella, Clove Bud, Clove Leaf, Clove Stem, Eucalyptus (Gum and Leaf), Fennel (Bitter & Sweet), Ginger Root, Lemongrass, Mace (Bud & Leaf), Nutmeg (Bark & Kernel), Oregano (Leaf), Thyme (Leaf & Twig)

-When these essential oils are mixed with a fragrance oil they can cause the scent to become unstable or cause an adverse reaction in the finished product.
-If you mix them together make sure to use a maximum of 10% fragrance oil before adding any other ingredients.
+When these essential oils are mixed with fragrance oil, they can cause the scent to become unstable or cause an adverse reaction in the finished product.
+If you mix them together, make sure to use a maximum of 10% fragrance oil before adding any other ingredients.

 Can you Mix Different Essential Oils?

 You can mix essential oils with other essential oils, but there are exceptions.
 The most common way to do this is by diluting them in a carrier oil or gel.
 The carrier oil helps to spread out and minimize the effects of the essential oil on your skin, and it also helps to lock in the properties of the essential oil.

 When using essential oils topically on your skin, it is important to consider what type of carrier you will use for your blend.
 For example, if you are looking for an anti-inflammatory blend, using a carrier such as coconut oil may be suitable for this purpose because coconut oil has anti-inflammatory properties.